szczotapl/WaifuGenerator/README.md

 ### About Waifu Generator

-The Waifu Generator is your source for randomly generated waifu images and interactions.
+The Waifu Generator is your source for randomly generated waifu images.
 Have fun exploring the world of waifus and discovering your next waifu companion.

 ### Contact

 Feel free to contact us with any questions or feedback.
-We appreciate your input and strive to make the Waifu Generator a better experience for you.

 - Discord: .riviox